Huddly/XU-API/README.md

 **This API is introduced with Huddly IQ firmware version 1.4.0 and will not work with any earlier versions**

+The Genious Framing controls were added to the GUID `f6acc829-..` in firmware 1.6.5.

 ## UVC Extension Units
 UVC Extension Units is a way for UVC compliant cameras to expose custom features that are not already present in the UVC standard.
 These features are available in user mode through the operating systems native UVC drivers and do not require exclusive access to the UVC camera.
 The last point here is a significant difference from other proprietary USB communications methods.
 A major drawback with UVC Extension Units is that the transport does not allow high speed data transfers and is therefore not suitable for transferring larger amounts of data, such as binaries and images.